Can Auto Insurance Be Reinstated After Cancellation?

-A happy trip to the mailbox can quickly turn into a bad day if you receive a letter from your auto insurance company saying that your policy is going to cancel.
+A happy trip to the mailbox can quickly turn into a bad day if you receive a letter from your auto insurance company saying that your policy is going to be canceled.
 Or worse yet, you’re on vacation when this letter was sent out, and you don’t even open it before the deadline day.
 Can your policy be reinstated?
+How do I get my insurance reinstated?
+Below, we’re answering every question you might have about reinstating your auto insurance policy.

 Before we get to that answer, it’s important to consider what some of these words actually mean.
 It’s important to remember that an insurance policy is a contract, a legally binding document.
 Therefore, like all good legal documents that get examined in court, the exact meaning of words is important.